edhowland/IndexCardProgramming-DFA/README.md

 There is some boilerplate code at the top of every dfa.{ext} unique to every language that does possibly 2 things:

-- Loads 'table.{ext}' in the same dir.
+- Loads 'table.{ext}' in the same directory.
 - Boilerplate to read command line args for the input string to check if in the regex.